Parth0105/Auto_Module_Installer/README.md

 # pro1
-python project to install modules
+Python project to install modules automtically without going to the terminal